isbogdanov/riscv-core-dv-uvm/README.md

-# RISC-V Processor and UVM Verification Environment POC
+# RISC-V Processor and UVM Verification Environment

 This repository contains the implementation of a 32-bit RISC-V processor and a comprehensive UVM-inspired verification environment designed to ensure its correctness.